foundriesio/docs/source/zephyr/branching.rst

-For example, the ``17.05`` monthly snapshot branch in the manifest repository contains a manifest file which tracks the work done in May 2017 for the Zephyr MicroPlatform source code repositories.
+For example, the ``17.05`` monthly snapshot branch in the manifest repository contains a manifest file which tracks the work done in May 2017 for the Zephyr microPlatform source code repositories.
 Similarly, the ``17.06`` branch in the manifest repository contains a manifest tracking June 2017.

-The other (non-manifest) Zephyr MicroPlatform Git repositories have branches named ``ltd-YY.MM``.
+The other (non-manifest) Zephyr microPlatform Git repositories have branches named ``ltd-YY.MM``.
 These contain development work for month MM of year YY.

 .. _zephyr-branching-trunk: